marcuskd/bokodapviewer/README.rst

 displayed.
 3. Edit the data dimensions (if required) and press the 'Get plot options' button.
-4. Select the required plot option in the drop down and press the 'Get data' button.
+4. Select the required plot option in the drop down and enter an interpolation interval if required (see below).
+5. Press the 'Get data' button.
 The data will be loaded and displayed under the Data Visualisation tab.

 NB: In order to avoid errors, all steps must be followed in order, i.e.:
-- After opening a new URL, repeat all of steps 2-4 in order.
+- After opening a new URL, repeat all of steps 2-5 in order.
-- After the selected variable is changed, repeat step 3 then step 4.
+- After the selected variable is changed, repeat all of steps 3-5 in order.
+- After selecting new dimensions, press the 'Get plot options' button and repeat step 4 then step 5.

-All possible plot options corresponding to the selected data dimensions will be available, however for a 2D image plot the image must be on a uniform grid to be rendered correctly and for the data cursor to provide correct readout.
-For a 2D plot with a slider (i.e. 3D volume slices), the slider axis can be non-uniform.
+For 2D images both axes must be on a uniform grid so interpolation will be done if one of them is not.
+If a value is entered into the Interpolation Interval box it will be used; otherwise the minimum interval in the relevant axis grid will be used (this may be slow).
+For a 2D plot with a slider (i.e. 3D volume slices), the slider axis can be non-uniform;
+only the axes for the image itself must be uniform.
+A non-uniformity tolerance percentage can be set: this allows for slight non-uniformity in an axis grid (e.g. precision errors) without invoking interpolation.

 When viewing the data the z axis limits can be fixed and all three axes can be reversed using the controls below the plot.
 The 'Update Display'